Shonan Junai Gumi: Oni-Baku and friends

-Ryuji Danma, the other half of the Oni-baku duo, is taller and somewhat more composed than his partner, though his temper makes him dangerous when provoked.
+The other half of the Oni-baku duo, is taller and somewhat more composed than his partner, though his temper makes him dangerous when provoked.
 Unlike Eikichi, he fares better with women, having been involved with his former teacher Ayumi and later Nagisa.
 His affluent family strongly disapproves of his rebellious lifestyle, though his elder sister Yoko occasionally shelters him.
-A skilled mechanic, Ryuji owns a motorcycle shop and participates in illegal street races.
+Ryuji is a skilled mechanic who owns a motorcycle shop, and participates in illegal street races.
 He rides a Honda CBX-400F, a bike featured in Bad Company.